Specifically Designed for International and Caribbean Medical Graduates

 Match successfully with our program or your next year is free.
 We'll even throw in a 1 hour session to strengthen your application for next year.

 90+ HD-videos provide real-world examples and expert insight.
 There is more than 100 pages of content to help you craft your own answers.
 We believe that great interview skills can be taught.
 Learn the break down of each of the most common, highest-yield residency interview questions.
 See how we employ body language and tone.
-We give you a formula after to craft your own answer.
+We give you the formula after to craft your own answer.

 IMGs and Caribbean graduates are at a disadvantage in the U.S. residency process - the interview is the most important, modifiable part of your application that you can strengthen.
 We have an experienced team of top applicants who have navigated the process.
 We have worked closely with hundreds of IMGs in a variety of hospital settings to build this system.
 RIQ has worked with chief residents, faculty interviewers and program directors to provide insider tips.
 Our program is the only preparation you need to nail your residency interviews.